-- Via the CAPI when doing I/O in an application or otherwise performing data (de)compression online. - Via zfp's C++ in-memory compressed array classes when performing computations on very large arrays that demand random access to array elements, e.g. in visualization, data analysis, or even in numerical simulation. - Via the zfp command-line tool when compressing binary files offline. - Via one of the I/O libraries or visualization tools that support zfp, e.g. - ADIOS plugin - HDF5 plugin - VTK plugin zfp compresses d-dimensional (1D, 2D, and 3D) arrays of integer or floating-point values by partitioning the array into blocks of $4^d$ values, i.e., 4, 16, or 64 values for 1D, 2D, and 3D arrays, respectively.
+- Via the CAPI when doing I/O in an application or otherwise performing data (de)compression online. - Via zfp's in-memory compressed array classes when performing computations on very large arrays that demand random access to array elements, e.g., in visualization, data analysis, or even in numerical simulation. - Via the zfp command-line tool when compressing binary files offline. - Via one of the I/O libraries or visualization tools that support zfp, e.g., - ADIOS plugin - HDF5 plugin - VTK plugin zfp compresses d-dimensional (1D, 2D, 3D, and 4D) arrays of integer or floating-point values by partitioning the array into cubical blocks of 4^d values, i.e., 4, 16, 64, or 256 values for 1D, 2D, 3D, and 4D arrays, respectively.
 Each such block is (de)compressed independently into a fixed- or variable-length bit string, and these bit strings are concatenated into a single stream of bits.